PythWare/Conception-Engine/README.md

 Conception Engine is a toolkit being designed for Conception 1/Plus and Conception 2.
 Included tools are an unpacker for both games that unpacks, decompresses, etc the CFSI containers (all files unpack with proper filenames and reconstructed filepaths), a Mod Creator that turns modded files into Mod Manager compatible mods, and a Mod Manager that has a deluxe GUI that no other Mod Manager is similar to other than Aldnoah Engine's Constellation Mod Manager and Dynasty Warriors 4 Hyper's Aquatic Mod Manager as of 2026.

+Scroll to the bottom to see GUI examples of the toolkit if you desire.

 This new engine is meant to replace the old modding tools I made for the Conception games in the past now that i'm more experienced with tkinter/python.

+If you have issues make sure to read this readme.

 # Requirements

 Python 3, Pillow (installed in admin command prompt with `python -m pip install pillow`) which is a Python imaging library, and windows (Conception Engine isn't supported for linux/mac usage).

 Also, DON'T you dare delete the json Conception Engine creates while unpacking the games.
 That json is a new approach i'm doing for taildata handling.
 In the past I would append taildata to the end of each unpacked file, now a more efficient method i'm doing is storing metadata/taildata in a single json for the Mod Creator/Mod Manager to rely on for Mod Package Creation and Mod applying/disabling.

 So the quicky?
 Don't delete the json unless you're running a new unpack because the Mod Creator/Mod Manager rely on that json for proper and safe Mod Creation, Mod Applying, and Mod Disabling.
 Avoid editing the json unless you know what you're doing.

 # How to run